 When you are in the planning phases of your research, try to think of who your participant population will be.
-What do they want?
-What do they want to avoid?
-What do they value?
-What value do they see in your research?
+What do they want, what do they want to avoid, what do they value, and what value do they see in your research?
 The answers to these types of questions should help you gauge what types of results you can expect to get out of your study.
 Also, anticipating these limitations can also help you figure out how to organize your research questions so that one or two bad eggs won’t spoil all of your results.
 Whenever possible, design your study in ways that one or more research questions are not entirely dependent on all the responses a participant provides.
 For example, even if a “bad” participant provides things like their demographic information, that may still be useful in helping you answer some other research question.

 4. Keep a related theme among all of your class projects.

 Each of your classes will often require you to complete a culminating research proposal that takes into account the various concepts you’ve learned throughout the semester.
 This will be especially true in your Research Methods class (SMC520), and your Advances in Theoretical Psychology classes (PSY560).